Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/Lessons/concepts.md

 <details>
 <summary>
-What is the difference between strong and week references?
+What is the difference between strong and weak references?
 </summary>
 Strong means that the reference count will increase and the reference to it will be maintained through the life of the object.